Arrival Day – April 12th, Tuesday

-Later after a bit of a rest and time to unpack. we’ll enjoy a Calligraphy experience with an expert.
+Later after a bit of a rest and time to unpack. we will enjoy a Calligraphy experience with an expert.
 Our teacher will explain how calligraphy is related to Zen Buddhism with mindfulness being the key to achieving the elegant brush strokes we’ll be striving for.
-After our lesson, we’ll take a little walk around the neighborhood stopping at the famous Japanese paper shop Morita Washi to purchase some extraordinary handmade paper to use in our journal making.

 Day 2 – April 14th, Thursday